Person-in-existence/revisionProgram/files.md

 This document describes the file storage systems used by this program.

 ---

+## Document Requirements:
+All documents *must* begin with a title, in the "String" standard method format. <br>
+This is used to get the titles for lists of files.

+---

 ## Text Documents:

 File Extension: .rtd (Revision Text Document)

 - ### Title:
-  - long length
-    - The length of the title string
-  - char[] characters
+  - String
-    - The characters that make up the string.
-There are {length} characters.
 - ### Content:
+  - String

+---

+#### Standard Methods:

+Strings:

+- Strings are represented as:
   - long length
-    - The length of the content of the document (This limits content size to 9,223,372,036,854,775,807, but this is unlikely to ever be an issue)
+    - This is the length of the string
   - char[] characters
-    - The characters that make up the content.
-There are {length} characters.
+    - These are the characters in the string.
+There are {length} characters

----